Etto48/HexPatch/docs/README.md

 ## Special thanks

-Thanks to [Lorenzo Colombini](https://github.com/Lorenzinco) for the instruction highlighting.
+Thanks to [@Lorenzinco](https://github.com/Lorenzinco) for the instruction highlighting.

+Thanks to all the [translators](./I18N.md) for their contributions to the internationalization of HexPatch.

 [Crate]: https://crates.io/crates/hex-patch
 [Crate Badge]: https://img.shields.io/crates/v/hex-patch?logo=rust&style=flat-square&logoColor=E05D44&color=E05D44